CMA USA Pass Percentage 2026: Latest Stats

 What Does CMA USA Pass Percentage Actually Measure?

-In simple terms, the CMA USA pass percentage is the share of candidates who score at least 360 out of 500 on a given exam part during a testing period.
-IMA reports this as a global aggregate by part and does not break it down by country for recent years.
+The CMA USA pass percentage is the share of candidates who score at least 360 out of 500 on a given exam part during a testing window.
+IMA (Institute of Management Accountants) reports this figure as a global aggregate by part — it does not publish country-level breakdowns.

 Key structural points behind that number:

-• Two independent parts: Part 1 covers Financial Planning, Performance, and Analytics, while Part 2 focuses on Strategic Financial Management.
+• Two independent parts: Part 1 covers Financial Planning, Performance & Analytics.
+Part 2 covers Strategic Financial Management.
+See the complete CMA USA syllabus for topic weightages.

-• You must pass both parts within your program window to earn the CMA credential.
+• Both parts must be passed within your three-year programme window to earn the CMA credential.

-• A hidden MCQ checkpoint exists: you need at least around 50% on the MCQ section to unlock the essay section, and candidates who fail at this checkpoint are recorded as fails without ever reaching the essays.
+• A hidden MCQ checkpoint exists: you need at least ~50% on the MCQ section before your essay or CBQ responses are scored.
+Candidates who fail at this checkpoint are recorded as fails without their constructed-response section ever being graded.

-That MCQ checkpoint quietly inflates the “fail” pool because many first‑time candidates never even get to the essay component, where partial credit could help them pass.
-For a full view of the route from registration to certification, see: CMA USA course details.
+That MCQ checkpoint quietly inflates the fail pool — many first-time candidates never even get to the section where partial credit could save them.
+For the full registration-to-certification journey, see: CMA USA course details.

 2017–2019 ~35–40% ~50% Gap between parts persists